 Types of Olive Oil

 Using the correct type of olive oil is crucial.
 There are five primary grades of olive oil – extra virgin oil, virgin oil, refined oil, pure olive oil and olive pomace oil.
-Each of these olive oils has a different smoke point, and this smoke point will determine its usage.
+Each of these olive oils has a different smoke point, and this smoke point determines its usage.
 An oil with a high smoke point is better suited for cooking purposes.
-While those with a low smoke point should be used for quick sautees and as dressings for salads
+Those with a low smoke point should be used for quick sautees and as dressings for salads

 It is the best quality olive oil.
 It undergoes cold processing, which prevents the natural content from altering after exposure to high temperatures.
 As a result, it has a low acid content, even lower than virgin oil.

-Pure Olive oil is created by mixing either extra virgin or virgin oil with the refined one.
+Pure olive oil is created by mixing either extra virgin or virgin oil with refined one.
 It is rich in Vitamin E and is used only for cooking, body massages, and therapies.

 6 Health Benefits of Olive Oil